mahmudhera/mpralegnet_predict/README.md

 - **Reverse-complement augmentation**: train on forward sequences plus their reverse complements.
 - **Reverse channel**: optionally add a 5th input channel indicating orientation (all-0 for forward, all-1 for reverse).

-This repo preserves these behaviors so you can load upstream checkpoints.
+This repo preserves these behaviors.

 ## Predict with a pretrained model

-Choose one path based on what you have:
+Choose one path based on what we have:

-**Path A: You have an upstream `human_legnet` model directory**
+**Path A: We have an upstream `human_legnet` model directory**

 Contents expected in `/path/to/model_dir`: